Skip to content

 Conclusion/Predictions:

 BTW – this is all based on the premise that everything in our world remains constant and continues as normal.
 However, a trigger event can change our economy and housing market.
+This is important to know because a trigger event could happen.
+Here’s a bit of history on past trigger events.

 Trigger Events:

-- Economic Crisis – for example, in 1929, the stock market was greatly over-valued and when investors started to figure that out, there was a mass exodus out of the market which caused the Great Depression.
+• Economic Crisis – for example, in 1929, the stock market was greatly over-valued and when investors started to figure that out, there was a mass exodus out of the market which caused the Great Depression.
 Ok, there’s a bit more to it than just that.
 However, the Great Depression caused a huge drop (about 60% in value in some areas) in the Real Estate Market in the 1930’s.

-- The next big “Trigger Event” for the housing market was in December 2007, when banks realized that a huge number of home loans were made to people that couldn’t make their payments when the loan adjusted to long term.
+• The next big “Trigger Event” for the housing market was in December 2007, when banks realized that a huge number of home loans were made to people that couldn’t make their payments when the loan adjusted to long term.
 That caused 3.1 million home foreclosures in just 2008.
 The Real Estate Market was flooded with homes for sale and in distress.
 Prices dropped dramatically (about 47% in Northern Nevada) and yes, there was a lot more to the Housing Market Crash than toxic mortgage loans, but that’s what basically happened.

-- Are we headed for another Trigger Event in the residential real estate market?
+• Are we headed for another Trigger Event in the residential real estate market?
 There would have to be a catastrophic trigger event or a combination of events.
 I.E. – war, recession, another health crises, major weather event/natural disaster to Reno/Sparks or something that may be new to the list of Trigger Events.
 The point being that it is unlikely that we’re going to see another huge drop in the Real Estate Market soon.

 Disclaimer: This article/website contains forward-looking statements which are predictions and opinion based on data and information at a particular point of time.
 As data and information is updated and changes, the predictions and opinions can and will change.
 It is recommended that you always conduct your own research and base any of your investments and decisions on your finances on your own conclusions.